apigee-labs/rapier/README.md

 The opaque URL can also be used in other URL templates, in the same maner that an `id` value can be used, so there is no loss of function in the API.
-The URL of each resource is already available to the API client in the `Location` and `Content-Location` response headers of POST and GET or HEAD requests, but when entities appear nested in collection resources, no header value is available to identify the nested resources, so it's useful to also put the resource URL in a property in the representation, as follows:
+The URL of each resource is already available to the API client in the `Location` and `Content-Location` response headers of POST and GET or HEAD requests, but when entities appear nested in collection resources, no header value is available to identify the nested resources, so it's useful to also put the resource URL in a `self` property in the representation, as follows:

 ```yaml
 title: Todo List API